7 Best Food Tracking Apps to Help You Achieve Your Health and Fitness Goals

 Noom

 Noom is a psychology-first weight loss program, not a traditional tracker.
 Built on CBT principles, it addresses the "why" behind eating habits through daily lessons and coaching.
 Tracking is minimal: no micro/macronutrient breakdowns, a color-coded system that some nutrition professionals have questioned for categorizing nutrient-dense foods like avocado and nuts as less healthy, and a smaller database with gaps.
-Not the best app to track food and calories in the traditional sense, but uniquely effective for behavior change.
+Not the best app for detailed food and calorie tracking in the traditional sense, but uniquely effective for behavior change.
 At ~$209/year, it costs 2-3.5x more than competitors.

 Key Features of Noom